 Bill’s approach to foodborne disease epidemiology was both fun-loving and very serious, and it was out of this paradoxical combination that the International Outbreak Museum was born.
 Bill was inspired to preserve products (or sometimes just product packaging) that were recalled after being implicated as causing an outbreak.
 Eventually when he couldn’t source the real thing, Bill started crafting elaborate reproductions of recalled items (and discovered his inner crafter).

-Bill’s family has established a scholarship in his name through the Oregon Community Foundation.
-To make an online donation please visit the OCF webpage and scroll down the page to find “The William E. Keene Memorial Scholarship Subfund of OSAC.”
-Click the “Donate Now” button right next to that to proceed.
+Bill’s family and friends have established a scholarship in his name through the Oregon Community Foundation.
+To make an online donation please visit the OCF webpage .